uclab-potsdam/inflect/README.md

 ![img](img/#-282,43,1333,1154&ff0000&&&steps.png)

-It takes three steps to create a data story with !nflect.
+It takes three steps to create a data story:
+1. Create visualization 📊
+2. Add inflections 💬
+3. Write data story 📄

+Typically, one iterates between them to refine the story flow, data visualizations, and inflections. 🔃

-To follow along, make sure that you have made a copy of this repository and can access it via webserver.
+To follow along, make sure that you have made a copy of this <a href="https://github.com/uclab-potsdam/inflect">repository</a> and can access it via webserver.

 ### 1. Create visualization 📊